hazelcast/hazelcast/hazelcast-documentation/src/Config.md

 </queue>
 ```

-## XML Configuration Composition
+## Composing XML Configuration

 You can compose your Hazelcast XML Configuration file from multiple XML configuration snippets.
 In order to compose XML configuration, you can use `<import/>` element to load different XML configuration files.
-For example:
+Please see the following samples.

-hazelcast-config.xml:
+`hazelcast-config.xml`:

 ```xml
 <hazelcast>